In this article, you will learn how to run a cloud VM locally. We’ll achieve this by pulling an image and spinning it up using QEMU.

 Run Ansible

 Congratulations - you may test your VM now!
-I like to use Ansible for automating my server setup:
+I like to use Ansible for automating my server setup so usually I create a new inventory file.
+The rest is as trivial as running

 pip3 install ansible